oneapi-src/oneAPI-tab/cross-tab/README.rst

 .. _Slides: presentations/cross-tab-2021-12-14.pdf

-- Unified Runtime

 - Adobe only uses native runtime on each platform: Metal or Direct X

 - Need Vulcan back end support – requires more image processing, which is missing from oneAPI – prefers to write in oneAPI in C++ vs GLSL/etc. Needs texture support, image basic support, access to how a texture is stored (linearly or swizzled, 3D texture or a view on that with two images, etc)

 - Working on imaging support for oneAPI.

 - AR: Zack to connect with Ilya on image support

 – Does Level Zero support OpenCL?

 - Level Zero provides low level access to GPU and devices, and is intended to be lower-level than OpenCL.
 OpenCL is a true citizen.

 – We are doing a lot of work in SYCL and NVIDIA Backend.
 Very